peteroupc/peteroupc.github.io/random.md

 <a id=Unique_Random_Numbers></a>
 ### Unique Random Numbers

 Some applications require generating unique identifiers, especially to identify database records or other shared resources.
 Such identifiers include auto-incremented numbers, sequentially assigned numbers, random numbers, and combinations of these.
-Whenever practical, an application SHOULD check an identifier it generates for uniqueness before treating it as uniquely identifying a resource.
+Whenever practical, an application SHOULD NOT treat an identifier as uniquely identifying a resource unless&mdash;

+- it checks that identifier for uniqueness, or
+- it generates that identifier in a way that ensures uniqueness of identifiers in the desired range.

-Generating random "unique" numbers of fixed size, without checking them for uniqueness, runs the risk of producing the same random number of that size again.
-However, this risk decreases as that fixed size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
-An application that can tolerate the risk of randomly generating a duplicate "unique" `B`-bit number can generate random `B`-bit numbers, using an RNG described earlier in "Shuffling", with or without checking them for uniqueness.
-The following illustrates some choices for the number of bits:
+Depending on the RNG, generating random "unique" numbers of fixed size, without checking them for uniqueness, may run the risk of producing the same random number of that size again.
+However, this risk decreases as that fixed size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").<sup>[**(32)**](#Note32)</sup>

-- For 124-bit random numbers (including those found in version-4 UUIDs, or universally unique identifiers), an application has a 50% chance for duplicate numbers after generating about 5.4 billion billion random 124-bit numbers.
-- For 160-bit random numbers, that duplicate chance exists with about 1.4 million billion billion numbers.
-- For 192-bit random numbers, that duplicate chance exists with about 93 billion billion billion numbers.
+An application can generate "unique" random `B`-bit numbers&mdash;

+- using a cryptographic RNG with a security strength of at least `B` bits, if it can tolerate the risk of randomly generating a duplicate "unique" `B`-bit number, or
+- if a noncryptographic RNG is otherwise appropriate, using a PRNG that generates unique `B`-bit numbers, such as the following:
+    - A so-called "full-period" or "1-dimensionally equidistributed" PRNG (which is usually a linear congruential generator) that outputs `B`-bit numbers will cycle through all `B`-bit numbers except 0.
+    - A `B`-bit counter with one or more reversible operations applied to it will cycle through all `B`-bit numbers.

 <a id=GPU_Programming_Environments></a>
 ### GPU Programming Environments